InkiStark/C-Project/README.md

 ## Description

-‘Ip converter’ is an application made in C language that allows the user to convert an IP address in decimal form to binary and vice versa.
-The program accepts only an IP in a specified format which is xxx.xxx.xxx.xxx containing numbers from 0 to 255 while in decimal and xxxxxxxx.xxxxxxxx.xxxxxxxx.xxxxxxxx allowing 0 and 1 only while in binary format.
+_‘Ip converter’_ is an application made in C language that allows the user to convert an IP address in decimal form to binary and vice versa.<br>
+The program accepts only an IP in a specified format which is xxx.xxx.xxx.xxx containing numbers from 0 to 255 while in decimal and xxxxxxxx.xxxxxxxx.xxxxxxxx.xxxxxxxx allowing 0 and 1 only while in binary format.<br>
-It is an academic project made for educational purposes , aiming to be a very useful and easy tool both for students and network professionals.
-Also as the code is freely distributable we hope that it will be a good learning experience for beginners or anyone wishing to have a taste of programming on a basic level
+It is an academic project made for educational purposes , aiming to be a very useful and easy tool both for students and network professionals.<br>
+Also as the code is freely distributable we hope that it will be a good learning experience for beginners or anyone wishing to have a taste of programming on a basic level.<br>

 ## Instalation